 2020 will mark our 7th year of business and while it may not be a full decade, we are proud to have been one of the first companies of this century to bring wax seals to the modern market.
-So with that, here's a quick reminder of our backstory and the reason for being.
+So with that, here's a quick reminder of our backstory:

 ‘Stamptitude was born out of frustration.
 We searched high and low to find half-decent Wax Seals online but were constantly met with dreary, uninspiring websites.
 This was back in 2013 when the Wax Seal industry was a barren wasteland.
 All the companies at that time were terribly old fashioned and out of touch with the modern market.

 When we started Stamptitude our goal was to revitalise a stale industry and help inspire change.
 Fast forward 5 years and the industry is now a thriving ecosystem rife with innovation and creativity.’